rcardin/rcardin.github.io/_posts/2017-10-15-resolve-me-implicitly.markdown

 ### Implicits
 Implicits are another awesome feature of the Scala programming language.
 Hated by someone and feared by most, implicits can be applied to resolve a lot of problems, from automatic conversion between two types to the automatic resolution of dependencies.
 What we are going to explain is how _implicit parameters_ work in Scala.

 The parameters of a function (or a method) can be marked with the keyword `implicit`.
 In this case, the _compiler_ will automagically look for a value to supply to these parameters.
-Here is a simple example of function using an `implicit` parameter, taken directly from the Scala SDK:
+Here is a simple example of a function using an `implicit` parameter, taken directly from the Scala SDK:

 {% highlight scala %}
 object Future {